-- Commence discussions with the State to establish possible agreement on the development of state-owned land to develop workforce housing in the Valley. - Develop criteria that ensures that critical open space remain in use for the public's enjoyment as open space, while pursuing the use of unused land for housing.
+- Commence discussions with the State to establish possible agreement on the development of state-owned land to develop workforce housing housing at prices affordable to Napa County's workforce, in the Valley. - Develop criteria that ensures that critical open space remain in use for the public's enjoyment as open space, while pursuing the use of unused land for housing.
+Consistent with the County's General Plan and Zoning, none of the State land currently designated as Skyline Park would be considered for housing development.